drewschield/male-biased_mutation_crotalus/README.md

 ### Variant calling

-We will call variants using GATK, specifying 'all-sites' output for downstream calculation of summary statistics using variant and invariant sites.
+We will call variants using `GATK`, specifying 'all-sites' output for downstream calculation of summary statistics using variant and invariant sites.

 #### Set up environment